 The VA addresses credit requirements by stating that you must have suitable credit and sufficient income to qualify.
 Keep in mind that the Veteran's Administration is not a lender, only a guarantor of your home loan.
 This means that approval of your VA mortgage comes from the lender which is where your credit score plays a role.

-If the lender you're applying for VA loan rates requires a minimum of 620, you'll need 620 to qualify.
+Getting a VA home loan with bad credit isn't impossible, but if the lender requires a minimum of 620, you'll need 620 to qualify.
 If you find a lender that only requires 580, that's the minimum score you'll need.
 In general, most VA lenders are looking for a minimum score of 620.
 The good news is that once you're qualified, you'll get the same VA loan rates at 620 as someone applying with 820.

 If it's been a while before you checked your credit reports it would be a good idea for a checkup before you start applying for VA loan rates.
 Congress passed a law requiring each of the three credit reporting agencies (Equifax, TransUnion, and Experian) to provide you with a copy of your credit report for free once per year.
 You can request your free credit reports online by visiting the website AnnualCreditReport.com.
 You may also do a free monthly check on your credit score with insight on how to improve it from LendingTree.